inkytonik/dsinfo/README.md

 The method name argument to `makeCallWithName` can specify the method to call in a variety of ways.

+If the method name argument is omitted, it defaults to the name of the macro (`twoargs` in the example above.)

 As shown in the example above, if the method name is qualified then the method that is called comes the specified object and/or package.